tianhaoz95/developer-note/dev-ops-tricks/super-micro-bmc.md

 # SuperMicro BMC

+BMC is used to remotely control the servers.
+Different OEMs usually have their own BMC system.

 ## How to Power Cycle
 ```bash
 ssh ADMIN@10.23.53.114                 # The default username and password for SuperMicro are ADMIN